mrkraimer/asynRecordProposal/_sources/asynRecord.rst.txt

 where

 channelGet
-    The channelGet that is issuing the process request.
+    The ChannelGet that is issuing the process request.

 channelGetRequester
-    The channelGetRequester that called channelGet.
+    The ChannelGetRequester that called channelGet.

 block
     *true* means to call the requester only after process completes.